 This book casts new light on the notorious Bloomsbury Group and how the issues of their day influenced their interpretation and decoration of the home.
 Christopher Reed analyses the rooms designed by Bloomsbury artists as spaces in which to be modern.
 The book traces the development of Bloomsbury's domestic aesthetic from the group's influential promulgation of Post-Impressionism in Britain around 1910 through the 1930s.
 In detailed studies of rooms and environments created by Virginia Woolf's sister Vanessa Bell, Duncan Grant, and Roger Fry, Reed challenges the accepted notion that these artists drifted away from modernism.

-In-Store Pickup Free of charge - this option is available upon checkout for customers who wish to retrieve their items from our retail locations in Vancouver or Toronto.
+In-Store Pickup Free of charge - this option is available upon checkout for customers who wish to retrieve their items from our retail locations in Vancouver.

 For our full Shipping policy including International rates, click here.

 Need assistance?
 Please email us at email@example.com or call our retail stores here.